What items are used in hoodoo?

-Money in itself can also be lucky, particularly silver Mercury dimes and $2 bills as shown below:
+Money in itself can also be lucky, particularly silver Mercury dimes and $2 bills and these epic giant Silver Dimes:

 Above are a set of “matched” lodestones covered in anvil dust.
 One is a male and the other a female.
 These are used for luck in love and relationships.

 Another curio used for luck in love is the penis bone of the raccoon, also known as the coon dong, shown below: